 Variable Details CTIRA_LOG_PATH The location where log data is stored.
-The location where log data is stored.
 CTIRA_HIST_DIR The location where historical data is stored.
-KMC_MQ_LOG_NAME ME The WebSphere MQ Configuration agent audit log file.
-If the file does not exist, it is created automatically.
+KMC_MQ_LOG_NAME The WebSphere MQ Configuration agent audit log file.
+If this file does not exist, it is created automatically.

 For example, you might set the variables as follows: